Table of Contents

 - A slight learning curve that keeps training short and affordable.

 - A large community of users who enjoy supporting each other.

 More often than not, businesses decide that hosted Graphite offers the features they need to monitor their networks and take control of data.

 With the help of Grafana’s ever-growing community support, new plugins and dashboards are added every week, with enhanced features and updates.
 Their official library consists of a wide variety of plugins like graphs, charts, dashboards, alert panels, etc.

 All these plugins come with numerous customization options, allowing users to display their data in different ways and convert them to fast and flexible dashboards.
 Overall, Grafana is an all-in-one visualization and analytics solution for data with no boundaries.
 All these extensive features make Grafana the first choice of DevOps and Monitoring Engineers from across the globe.

 What is Power BI?

 Power BI is a business analytics solution developed by Microsoft Corporation.
-It focusses on providing interactive visualization and business intelligence capabilities to end users with an easy to use interface, much like any other Microsoft product.
+It focuses on providing interactive visualization and business intelligence capabilities to end-users with an easy-to-use interface, much like any other Microsoft product.